jcleefw/chordie/readme.md

     - start_of_chorus, soc
     - start_of_header, soh
     - start_of_wrapper, soq
+  - Adding formatted songs into database
+  - redirect to song list after saving

 # work in progress
-  - Adding formatted songs into database
+2. Show individual Song
+  - option to hide lyrics
+  - option to hide chord

 # Wishlist Features